andrewbertax96/ACTAM-Synth/README.md

 ###

-This application was developed as a project for "Advanced Coding Tools and Methodologies" and "Computer Music: Representations and Models" courses at [Politecnico di Milano](https://www.polimi.it) (MSc in Music and Acoustic Engineering).
+This application was developed as a project for "Advanced Coding Tools and Methodologies" course at [Politecnico di Milano](https://www.polimi.it) (MSc in Music and Acoustic Engineering).